Revealed Price Preference: Theory and Empirical Analysis: Introduction

-A remarkable feature of the random utility version of our (GAPP-based) model is that it can be tested directly on data, {\em even when the demand distribution at a given price vector are associated with different expenditure levels}.
-This allows us to estimate the demand distribution by simply using sample frequencies and we can avoid the additional layer of demand estimation needed to test the GARP-based model.
-The reason for this is somewhat ironical: we show that the data set is consistent with our model if and only if it could be converted (in a specific sense) into a data set of the type (with identical expenditures at each price) envisaged by \citet{McFadden1991} and passes the test suggested by them.
+The reason for this remarkable simplification is somewhat ironic: we show that a data set is consistent with the RAUM if, and only if, a converted version of the data set (which results in identical expenditures at each price) of the type envisaged by \citet{McFadden1991} passes the RUM test suggested by them.
 In other words, we apply the test suggested by \citet{McFadden1991}, but not for the model they have in mind.
-This also means that we can use, and in a more straightforward way, the econometric techniques in \citet{kitamura2013}.
+This trick also means that we can use, and in a more straightforward way, the econometric techniques in \citet{kitamura2018}.

 Assuming that a data set is consistent with our model, we can then evaluate the welfare impact of an observed change in prices.
-Indeed, if we observe the true distribution of demand at each price, it is possible to impose bounds (based on theory) on the proportion of the population who are revealed better off or worse off by an observed change in prices.
+Indeed, if we observe the true distribution of demand at each price, it is possible to impose bounds (based on theory) on the proportion of the population who are revealed better off or worse off following an observed change in prices.
 Of course, when samples are finite, these bounds instead have to be estimated.
-To do so, we develop new econometric techniques that allow us to form confidence intervals on the proportion of consumers who are better or worse off; these techniques build on the econometric theory in \citet{kitamura2013} but are distinct from it.
-We note that these techniques can be more generally applied to linear hypothesis testing of parameter vectors that are partially identified, even in models that are unrelated to demand theory (see, for example, \citet{lazzati2018}).
-More importantly, we provide a new general method for estimation and inference in nonparametric counterfactual analysis.
-As the evaluation of counterfactuals is an important goal of empirical research, this paper offers a potentially useful practical tool for practitioners.
+To do so, we develop new econometric techniques that allow us to form confidence intervals on the proportion of consumers who are better or worse off; these techniques build on the econometric theory in \citet{kitamura2018} but are distinct from it.